helix-editor/helix/book/src/registers.md

 When yanking multiple selections to the clipboard registers, the selections are joined with newlines.
-Pasting from these registers will paste multiple selections if the clipboard was last yanked to by the Helix session.
+Pasting from these registers will paste multiple selections if the clipboard was last yanked to by the Silicon session.
 Otherwise the clipboard contents are pasted as one selection.